 What does this mean for the Paketo project?

-In order for Paketo Buildpacks to build ARM compliant workloads, a massive shift is required.
+In order for Paketo Buildpacks to build ARM-compliant workloads, a massive shift is required.
 The buildpacks binaries, along with the internal lifecycle that does the actual build process and exports a container has to be (re)built specifically for ARM.
 This will allow buildpacks to run inside ARM containers, which will be capable of installing these ARM binaries, leading to support for ARM apps.

-The Cloud Native Buildpacks docs has a guide which allows those who need an app image for arm64 devices.
-Based on this, the Paketo community released support for arm64 and Java workloads at the start of this year.
+The Cloud Native Buildpacks docs has a guide which allows those who need an app image for ARM64-based devices.
+Based on this, the Paketo community released support for ARM64 and Java workloads at the start of this year.
 This is an exploratory effort and is directed at early adopters to showcase the possibilities when using Paketo.
 A shout out here to Dashaun Carter, who has been creating and maintaining ARM64 images for the community which can be used by those interested.

 For stable and publicly available support for ARM64 use cases, the Paketo community needs to undertake some work across several parts of its toolchain.
 The bulk of this work is to manage dependencies.
-For example, in the Java Buildpacks, many components are not architecture dependent, but several supported JVM vendors have different builds for ARM.
+For example, in the Java Buildpacks, many components are not architecture dependent, but several supported JVM vendors have different builds for ARM processors.
 This is not consistent and therefore requires investigation and constant tracking until all upstream builds are producing ARM64 compatible builds constantly.

 The next significant effort is putting a pipeline in for testing and continuous integration.
-Existing pipelines will have to be rebuilt on ARM64 based infrastructure.
+Existing pipelines will have to be rebuilt on ARM64-based infrastructure.
 The codebase will have to be constantly tested and validated for the ARM64 platform.
 While this isn’t necessarily a complex technical challenge, there are unknowns about ownership and costs which are typically onerous for open source projects.

 You can start by checking all the open issues and discussions on GitHub.
 Several RFCs about upcoming work are linked from the community repos, and reading these, along with the roadmaps, will give you a good idea of what work is upcoming in the project.
 You can also join ongoing conversations on the Paketo Slack.